Course Outline

 Requirements

-• An aspiration to cultivate personnel, enhance efficiency, and reduce waste in distribution and supply chain operations for government.
+• An aspiration to foster workforce development, enhance operational efficiency, and reduce waste in distribution and supply chain management.

 Audience

-• Managers and professionals tasked with implementing lean principles in distribution, logistics, and supply chain operations for government.
+• Managers and professionals tasked with implementing lean principles for government in distribution, logistics, and supply chain operations.

 14 Hours